-Why are you having students read that book?
-Have you told them?
-Making the purpose explicit and relatable is key.
-One way to think about this is to put units into themes.
-Let’s say you’re reading The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
+Partnering with another core-subject teacher reinforces learning by linking two subjects together with one theme.
+For example, let’s say you’re reading The Absolutely True Diary of a Part-Time Indian by Sherman Alexie.
 That’s a book that can tie into many themes.
 You could partner with the history teacher and carry a theme about life for Native Americans in the US.
 This would allow you to pull in cross-curricular activities and answer the why.
-Why read this?
-Because it’s important to know the history of your country and to develop empathy for others.
+Why are we reading this?
+Because it’s important to know the history of our country and to develop empathy for others.

-Why are you having students write that essay?
-Maybe instead of framing an expository essay about the main character as just another essay, have students pretend they have been hired by a magazine to interview the character.
-This is their chance to write their article.
-Make the work matter to students by picking relevant topics and real-world activities and audiences.
-The key for making assignments authentic is to think of a real-world scenario that might result in a similar activity.
-Begin by thinking about what you want students to take away and work backward from there.
-Think of it as a way to incorporate career readiness and exposure.
+Ask yourself why you are having students write that essay?
+Instead of framing an expository essay about the main character as just another essay, have students pretend they have been hired by a magazine to interview the character.
+This is their chance to write an article.